peidevs/OpenDataBookClub/_posts/2016-02-29-PEI-Open-Data-Hackathon.md

 ---

 ## What is it?
 March 5, 2016 is [Open Data Day](http://opendataday.org/).
-There will be many hackathons held across the world, including in Charlottetown, PEI!
+There will be many hackathons held across the world, including in Charlottetown, PEI.
+(A joint venture by [PEI Devs](http://peidevs.github.io) and the [PEI Open Data Book Club](http://peidevs.github.io/OpenDataBookClub), in partnership with the [Government of Prince Edward Island](http://gov.pe.ca/)).

 The theme of the hackathon is, naturally, Open Data and we're working to provide some PEI datasets at the event.
 (That said, using Open Data is not an absolute requirement!)